What is a DDoS Attack and How Does It Work?

 • Flood and Ping of Death

-UDP Flood: In this type of attack, the attacker sends a large number of UDP packets to the target.
-This type of attack is able to overwhelm the target’s network and also disrupt its services.
-One common way to mitigate this attack is with TCP-based proxy servers that filter out UDP packets from the source.
+UDP Flood attacks send a large number of UDP packets to the target.
+This can overwhelm the target’s network and disrupt services.
+Using TCP-based proxy servers can help filter out UDP packets.

-DNS Flood: is an attack in which an attacker tries to return multiple responses from the victim’s DNS server to clients requesting information.
-It is also known as Server Flood or DNS Amplification.
+DNS Flood attacks try to return multiple responses from the victim’s DNS server.
+It’s also known as Server Flood or DNS Amplification.

 The attacker directs the requests to the target DNS server.